gkgaurav31/gkgaurav31.github.io/_posts/2024-01-09-partitions-interviewbit.md

 ### FURTHER OPTIMIZATION

 In the previous approach, while calculating the end index of first partition and start index of the third partition, we have already made sure that their sum should be totalSum/3 each.
-So, we have also verified at the start that the total sum is a multiple of 3.
+We have also verified at the start that the total sum is a multiple of 3.
 So, the left partition, which is the second partition has to be of sum totalSum/3.
 We don't need to really calculate it again.
 We can just check if there is at least 1 element which can be used to form the second partition.
 In that case, we can increase the count by 1.

 ```java
 public class Solution {